-Riverbend Concert Series takes place at Sliter’s Park, next to the Swan River, every Sunday beginning at 7 pm from June 23rd – Aug 25th.
+Riverbend Concert Series takes place at Sliter’s Park, next to the Swan River, every Sunday beginning at 7 pm from the last weekend of June through August.
 10 great concerts, 10 summer Sundays, featuring 10 amazing local bands or artists.
 A truly great way to spend an evening, bring the whole family and enjoy.
 Tickets are $5 for adults and children 12 and under are free.

 5. Take a Hike